-You can submit your change of address online, or call USCIS's customer service number, 800-375-5283, to change your address.
-You can also complete Form AR-11 (available at www.uscis.gov/ar-11) and mail it to the address listed on the form.
-If you're changing your address through the mail and you have submitted any applications to USCIS that are still being processed, it is a good idea to send a letter to the office that is processing your application to let them know that you have a new address.
+If you're changing your address through the mail and you have submitted any applications to USCIS that are still being processed, it is a good idea to also send a letter to the office that's processing your application to let it know that you have a new address.

 The law also says that an LPR can actually be removed (deported) for failing to give USCIS a new address, unless the LPR can prove: (1) that the failure to report a change of address was “reasonably excusable” or (2) that the failure was not “willful.”

-However, in practice, it is unlikely that the immigration authorities would actually prosecute or deport an LPR who failed to update an address.
-Immigration authorities have limited resources and cannot go after every LPR who fails to update his or her address.
+However, in practice, it is unlikely that U.S. immigration authorities would actually prosecute or deport an LPR who failed to update an address.
+Immigration authorities have limited resources and cannot go after every LPR who fails to update an address.
 Nevertheless, strict enforcement is always possible in theory.

-Therefore, updating your address with immigration is always a good idea.
+Therefore, updating your address with USCIS is always a good idea.
 And if you haven't done it when you've moved in the past, do it now and do it every time you move in the future.
 Or, if you meet all of the eligibility requirements, consider applying for U.S. citizenship.
-Once you are a U.S. citizen, you'll never have to give USCIS your address again.
-For more information about applying for U.S. citizenship, see Who Can Apply for U.S. Citizenship.
+Once you are a U.S. citizen, you'll never have to give USCIS your latest address again.
+For more information, see Who Can Apply for U.S. Citizenship.